 The MCA’s Conference of Contemporary Research in Classics series is dedicated to showcasing ongoing or recently completed research in any field of Classics study, with a particular emphasis on the work of postgraduate students and early career scholars from around the world.
-The November 2023 Conference is taking place online between Thursday 16th and Saturday 18th November following below programme.
+The November 2023 Conference took place online between Thursday 16th and Saturday 18th November following the below programme.

 Thursday 16th